etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-jest-testcases.md

 ##  Overview

-Jest  is a testing framework created by Facebook and currently used as the default testing framework in  create-react-app  .
+[Jest](https://jestjs.io/){target="_blank"} is a testing framework created by Facebook and currently used as the default testing framework in  [create-react-app](https://github.com/facebook/create-react-app){target="_blank"}  .
 Unlike Mocha, it is an opinionated test runner and provides its own assertion and mocking methods.
 The main advantage is that it runs out-of-the-box and has good integration with technologies like React, Babel or Typescript.

 ##  Installation